armanjindal/garden/content/_index.md

 Connecting each plant is a [rhizome](https://www.iaacblog.com/programs/rhizome-deleuze-guattari/#:~:text=Rhizome%20is%20a%20philosophical%20term,They%20are%20dispersed.).
 A mass of roots slowly develops as each plant grows, forming an extensive underground network that can fertilize the next plant, which may pop up unpredictably.

-I chose a tech stack to build this website to support this lofty metaphor both in how I craft and how you consume it.
-I am using Obsidian to write (see graph view below) and GitHub to version.
+I chose a tech stack to build this website to support this lofty metaphor both in how I craft and how you consume the content on this website.
+I use [Obsidian](https://obsidian.md/) to write (graph view below) and GitHub to version control.
 The tools will help me track my progress and draw out the connections.
-All of which, ultimately help me to shape, affirm and faithfully **live** a narrative of my creation.
+All of which ultimately helps me to shape, affirm and faithfully **live** a narrative of my creation.

 Here are some of the writing I am working on right now. (much [more to come](https://github.com/armanjindal/armanjindal.github.io/issues))